pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM32446E_EVAL/Examples/CEC/CEC_DataExchange/readme.txt

 @par Example Description

-This example shows how to configure and use the CEC peripheral to receive and transmit messages.
+How to configure and use the CEC peripheral to receive and transmit messages.

 - Hardware Description